 However, not everyone wants to undergo this procedure.
 A temporary option is to have a liquid facelift.

-During this noninvasive procedure, you receive dermal filler injections that increase fullness in the face.
+During this noninvasive procedure, you receive Beverly Hills dermal filler injections that increase fullness in the face.
 Also, your doctor may inject Botox, which freezes the tiny muscles that make our facial expressions.

-When those muscles are frozen, it smoothes out lines and wrinkles and makes you look younger.
+When those muscles are frozen, it smooths out lines and wrinkles and makes you look younger.

 Some of the areas where dermal fillers and Botox can help include:

 - Creases near the mouth that causes jowls

 Injectables like Botox and dermal fillers can erase signs of aging, but the results are temporary and can come with some unpleasant long-term side effects.

 For example, although Botox paralyzes the muscles responsible for movement and thus reduces the risk of developing wrinkles, long-term paralysis of the facial muscle also causes muscle atrophy and volume loss, which can make you look older.

 Facelifts are more invasive, but they don’t come with the long-term side effects of injectables.
 A facelift also lasts much longer than a liquid facelift.